gaganhegde/docs/model/README.md

 # Pipelines Model (aka Manifest)

 The Pipelines Model represents an inventory of _Environments_, _Applications_ and _Services_ within a GitOps setup.
 This model allows tools to perform operations on Gitops setup without the needs to query cluster resources which is often hard if not impossible to do.
-The actual execution of operations is still left to Git PullRequests to drive.
+The actual execution of operations is driven by Git PullRequests.
+In other words, tools generate or update resources to be pushed to Git.

-Within a GitOps setup, there can be many [Environments](#Environment), [Applications](#Application), and [Services]/(#Service).
+Within a GitOps setup, there can be many [Environments](#Environment), [Applications](#Application), and [Services](#Service).
 The folloing diagram shows the structure of the Pipelines Model.

 ![Manifest Model](img/pipelines_model.png)